Quentinrezzo/Final-Project-Formula1/project_report.md

 **Abstract-This project explores the use of machine learning techniques to predict Formula 1 driver and team performance for upcoming Grand Prix and Sprint races.
 Using historical race data enriched with driver, constructor, and circuit characteristics, we built and evaluated Random Forest models to forecast key outcomes such as top-10 finishes, top-8 finishes, podiums, and race wins.
 Separate models were trained for traditional Grand Prix and Sprint formats to capture their different competitive dynamics.
 Our approach combines predictive modeling with analytical visualization to better understand which factors most strongly influence success.
 The analysis shows that driver consistency, team performance, and circuit characteristics play a central role in determining race outcomes.
 The models reached solid validation accuracy and ROC-AUC scores across all targets, confirming their ability to generalize to future seasons.
-Finally, the project provides interpretable view of performance trends in Formula 1.
-These findings could inform team strategy, season preparation, and even enrich the experience of F1 fans.**
+Finally, the project offers an interpretable view of performance trends in Formula 1.
+These findings could support team strategy, season planning, and even enhance the experience for F1 fans.**

 ## I. INTRODUCTION
 Formula 1 has always been a sport of precision, strategy, and constant innovation.
 Each race combines driver skill, car engineering, and tactical choices made under intense pressure, all within environments that change from one circuit to another, making outcome prediction a complex task.
 As the sport becomes increasingly data-driven, engineers are constantly seeking methods to analyze and interpret the growing volume of historical race information in order to improve both car and driver performance over time.

 Machine learning provides a promising framework for uncovering patterns and trends within these complex datasets.
 Beyond the excitement of competition, understanding what drives success on the track is also a way to study human performance, decision-making, and technological optimization under pressure.
-This project explores how data science techniques, particularly Random Forest models can be applied to forecast race outcomes and identify the most influential factors shaping results.
+This project explores how data science techniques, particularly Random Forest models, to forecast race outcomes and identify the most influential factors that shape results.

 ## II.
 Research Question